 |Location:||Rio Rancho, NM|

 Job Summary and Scope

-- POLICIES, PROCEDURES AND GUIDELINES- Maintain established hospital as well as departmental policies and procedures, objectives, and quality assurance programs
+- POLICIES AND PROCEDURES - Maintain established departmental policies and procedures, objectives, and quality assurance programs

 - PROFESSIONAL DEVELOPMENT - Enhance professional growth and development through participation in educational programs, reading current literature, attending in-services, meetings and workshops.

 - Perform diagnostic radiographic procedures to include portables, OR, operate imaging equipment, computer and other assistive devices

 - Follow Radiology Department protocols and perform x-ray evaluations per medical provider orders